ankitects/anki-manual/src/deck-options.md

   that you don’t end up with inaccurate statistics.
-If you consistently take longer than 60 seconds to answer a card (from when question is shown until you press an answer button), you may want to either consider raising this limit, or ideally, making your cards simpler.
+If you consistently take longer than 60 seconds to answer a card (from when question is shown until you press an answer button), you may want to either consider raising this limit, or, ideally, making your cards simpler.
 - Show answer timer: In the review screen, show a timer that counts the number of seconds you're taking to review each card.
 - Stop timer on answer: whether the timer should keep running when you show